noodldocs/noodldocs.github.io/2.3/guides/javascript.md

 ## Reading inputs and setting outputs

-In the Javascript code, the you can read the inputs directly through the members of the `Node.Inputs` object, typically `Node.Inputs.AnInput`.
+You can read the inputs directly through the members of the `Node.Inputs` object, typically `Node.Inputs.AnInput`.

-There are two ways to set the outputs, either you simply set the value by setting the appropriate property of the `Node.Outputs` object.
+There are two ways to set the outputs.
+Set the value by setting the appropriate property of the `Node.Outputs` object:

 ```javascript
 Node.Outputs.RandomNumber = randomNumber;
 ```

-You can also set many outputs at the same time using the `Node.setOutputs` function.
-Somethimes this is handy since you can simply pass an object to the function.
+Set many outputs at the same time using the `Node.setOutputs` function:

 ```javascript
 Node.setOutputs({